 Plot A and B Analysis: The teaser here is killer, it sets up the plot of the episode and tells you almost everything you need to know.
 The Enterprise is trying to help the residents of a planet that have one of their own moons beginning to fall toward their world.
 Their first attempt to help fails right when a nude Q arrives.
 Plot A is about Q, and I suppose a background-type plot B is the increasingly precarious situation of the planet Bre’el.
-Q explains that he has been stripped of all of his powers and he chose to come to be on the Enterprise as an ordinary human.
+Q explains that he has been stripped of all of his powers (not to mention his clothes) and he chose to come to be on the Enterprise as an ordinary human.
 The crew have to figure out how to deal with him while trying to solve the problem of the moon, and just to make things interesting before long an unknown alien species shows up to kill Q. Everything about this episode is a lot of fun, it’s one of the funniest episodes in the series.
 While there is some drama here and there, you always know things will turn out alright in the end.

 Favorite Scenes: “In all the universe, you’re the closest thing I have to a friend, Jean-Luc.”
 This is just one of the many great lines of this episode.
 In fact it’s somewhat difficult to write favorite scenes because virtually every scene is great.
 Most of the scenes with Q and Data are nice, particularly one that immediately follows Data saving his life.
 Of course when things turn out peachy at the end there’s a wonderful scene too, but one of my favorite things about this episode is all the great lines!
 Here is a sampling:

 Q, trying to convince us he’s human: What must I do to convince you people!?!

 Q: Oh, very clever Worf.
 Eat any good books lately?